-2) Give the growbag a good shake to loosen the compost and make sure it is spread evenly.
+- Give the growbag a good shake to loosen the compost and make sure it’s spread evenly.

-3) Make some drainage holes and cut out the pre-marked planting areas.
+- Make some small drainage holes underneath, and cut slits for your plants on the top.

-4) Dig a planting hole or, if using a plant halo, push it into the compost.
+- Dig a planting hole and, if using a collar, push it into the compost.

-5) Plant the plant so that the top of the rootball is just below the surface of the compost
+- Position the plant so that the top of the root ball is just below the surface of the compost.

-6) Push a stake into the compost and tie the plant in as it grows.
+- For cordon plants like tomatoes, push a stake into the compost so you can tie the plant in as it grows.

-8) One flowers appear feed with a high potash liquid fertiliser
+- Once flowers appear, feed with a high potash liquid fertiliser.